 A student shall not forge the writing of another or falsely use the name of another person or falsify times, dates, grades, addresses, or other data on school forms or school-related correspondence.
-Students shall not falsely represent information given to a school official.

 Rule 18: Plagiarism

 Students are also not permitted to take the work or ideas of one person and pass them off as their own.